maciekole/maciekole/README.md

 ## 🚀 About Me
-I'm a Python backend developer aimig to be full stack in near future.
+I'm a Python backend developer aiming to become full stack in near future.

 ## 🔗 You can reach me on